EducationalVideoCenter/WAC/README.md

 Young people aren’t provided enough resources, opportunities and guidance for connecting with youth from different spaces to collaboratively address issues that are meaningful to them
 Many educators may be interested in facilitating cross regional projects that connect youth, but lack the experience and guidance on how to carry out such projects

+## Contributing

+Thanks for your interest in contributing to [We Are All Connected]!
+There are many ways to contribute.
+To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ### How can I get involved?
 Use our Curriculum!!
 Contribute to our curriculum!!